Kapitänleutnant (Crew 36)

 |U-413||3 Jun 1942||19 Apr 1944||5 patrols (290 days)|

 Kapitänleutnant Gustav Poel

-Gustav Poel began his naval career in April 1936.
+Gustav Poel joined the Kriegsmarine in April 1936, and was part of the Olympia Crew.
 After service on the sailing school ship Gorch Fock and the light cruiser Emden, he spent six months on the torpedo boat Tiger, seeing action in the Spanish Civil War.
 He transferred to the U-boat force in October 1938.
 Following standard training and a brief period as II WO (2nd Watch Officer) on U-27, he transferred to U-37 (Schuch), serving as II WO from May 1939 - June 1940, during which he again saw active service.
 He then spent a year in staff positions, first at BdU org (Commander in Chief U-boats, admin), Kiel, and with Italian Submarine Command liason at Bordeaux .